Skip to content

 Bill has claimed the diodes are 1N34A, but that they were from a specific manufacturer and that other 1N34As do not sound the same.
 As a result, the closest we can get is measuring certain characteristics (primarily the forward voltage, or voltage drop), measuring other diodes using the same test conditions, and then trying them in the circuit.
 The original diodes tested at around 0.35v forward voltage, at least in #S698.
 These tests were done using a Peak Atlas DCA55[2], which has a 5mA test current.

-Keith from Build Your Own Clone tried a number of different germanium diodes during the development of the Silver Pony and was the first to note that the Russian D9E diode was an exact tonal match in his testing.
+Keith from Build Your Own Clone tried a number of different germanium diodes during the development of the Silver Pony and was the first to note that the Soviet D9E diode was an exact tonal match in his testing.
 (The D9B, D9F, D9G, D9J, and D9K are alternates which should sound identical and may be found much cheaper; the differences between the suffixes do not matter for what we’re doing.)
 Others have concurred in A/B tests, so this is the closest the DIY community has come to matching the sound of the original 1N34A’s.

 But the quest for “closest diode” is only part of the story.
 People have tried all sorts of diodes in the circuit, not necessarily aiming for the most authentic results, and have come up with some really good alternates that are worth trying.
 The BAT41 Schottky diode is one that gets really high marks for having a great sound—it has a different character than germaniums but works well in the circuit.
 But don’t be afraid to experiment!